In the Marais, you can visit a side of Paris that calls back to its past while also looking forward into the future.

 And if you feel so inspired, contact me about your next trip to Paris.
 I offer walking and biking tours of Paris, including the Marais.

-A History of the Marais
+The History of the Marais

 Le Marais means “the swamp” or “the marsh” — a reference to the area’s condition before it was built up into one of the great cultural centers of the world.